 That in my less-than-perfect pouring of words onto a page, I want to connect with other souls.

-When I am writing in my role as “coach”, I am an authority figure, taking the lessons I have learned in my life and img_20160413_134928shifting them into teachable examples.
+When I am writing in my role as “coach”, I am an authority figure, taking the lessons I have learned in my life and shifting them into teachable examples.
 Though another side of my writing voice has begun to shine over at Modern Creative Life, I am still the “editor”, another authority figure.

 I am falling out of love with my role as coach when it comes to the online world.
 I do stellar work with my one-on-one clients.
 I am both loving and no-nonsense.
 It’s a role I am comfortable in and a role in which I still shine and do some of my best work.
 Yet, the trappings of that – the SEO, the BRAND – are losing their shine.